albertvaka/nbgf/README.md

 ## Importers

 Python scripts are provided to generate C++ code from Tiled and TexturePacker projects.
-By using code generation, you compiler can ensure that all the resources you reference exist (avoiding runtime-only errors), and your IDE con provide code completion for them.
+By using code generation, you compiler can ensure that all the resources you reference exist (avoiding runtime-only errors), and your IDE can provide code completion for them.

 ### Tiled importer